junchiliu/Deep-Residual-Network-with-Densely-Connected-Multi-resolution-Blocks-DRN-DCMB/README.md

 # Motion Artifacts Reduction in Brain MRI by means of a Deep Residual Network with Densely Connected Multi-resolution Blocks (DRN-DCMB)

-Liu J, Kocak M, Supanich M, Deng J. Motion artifacts reduction in brain MRI by means of a deep residual network with densely connected multi-resolution blocks (DRN-DCMB).
-Magn Reson Imaging.
-2020;71. doi:10.1016/j.mri.2020.05.002
+J. Liu, M. Kocak, M. Supanich, and J. Deng, “Motion artifacts reduction in brain MRI by means of a deep residual network with densely connected multi-resolution blocks (DRN-DCMB),” Magn.
+Reson.
+Imaging, vol. 71, 2020. doi: 10.1016/j.mri.2020.05.002

 Abstract: